 High School Coursework

 College admissions officers understand that there is a major shift in the way high school students are taking classes and receiving grades during the pandemic.
-Applications will be considered within the context of how COVID-19 has changed the nature of high school itself–especially with the introduction of pass/fail grading systems and potentially altered content areas.
+Applications will be considered within the context of how COVID-19 has changed the nature of high school itself–especially with pass/fail grading systems and potentially altered content areas.